Table of Contents

 FIXME: do we need an example?

-will seek to the specified number of bytes
+Finally, SeekFromEnd will seek to the specified number of bytes

 before the end of the file. hSeek handle SeekFromEnd

-will take you to the end of the file.
+0 will take you to the end of the file.

 FIXME: do we need an example?

-usually corresponds to a
+Not all Handles are seekable.
+A Handle usually corresponds to a

 file, but it can also correspond to other things such as network

 connections, tape drives, or terminals.
-You can use hIsSeekable
+You can use hIsSeekable to

-see if a given Handle
+see if a given Handle is seekable.

 Earlier, I pointed out that for each non-"h" function, there is

-usually also a corresponding "h" function that works on any Handle
+usually also a corresponding "h" function that works on any Handle.

 The non-"h" functions nothing more than shortcuts, in fact.

-There are three pre-defined Handle
+There are three pre-defined Handles in

-s are always available
+System.IO.
+These Handles are always available

 for your use.

-, which corresponds to standard input; stdout
+They are stdin, which corresponds to standard input; stdout for

-for standard error.
+standard output; and stderr for standard error.
 Standard input

 normally refers to the keyboard, standard output to the monitor, and